shopsys/monorepo-tools/docs/installation/native-installation.md

 This guide provides instructions how to install Shopsys Framework on your local machine as a server.
 If you would like to use a prepared Docker container instead go to [Installation Using Docker](installation-using-docker.md).

-*This installation guide is not tested due to experimental microservices development.*
+*This installation guide is not tested.*

 ## Requirements
 First of all, you need to install the following software on your system: